 The 440th Army Band ~ Independence Day Celebration

-The 440th Army Band will offer a free concert for an Independence Day Celebration at the Paul A. Johnston Auditorium on Tuesday, July 2nd at 7pm.
-The concert is free and open to the public.
+The 440th Army Band will offer a free concert for an Independence Day Celebration at the Paul A. Johnston Auditorium on Tuesday, July 1st at 7pm.
+The concert is free and open to the public and NO tickets will be taken up at the show.

 The 440th Army Band has served as the State’s National Guard Band under several designations since the early 1900’s.
 The Band was activated in World War II as the 30th Infantry Division Band along with the rest of the North Carolina National Guard as the “Old Hickory Division.”
 The Band served with distinction landing on the beach at Normandy and fighting in the Battle of the Bulge for which the band carries honors awarded by France and Belgium.